-The comparative view enables you to compare the target improvement rates set for the experiment, on a spider web graph.
+Use the comparative view to compare improvement rates on each goal, on a spider web graph.
 It is only available if at least two goals are configured on your experiment.

-To provide you with more details, we display a table similar to the one below is displayed at the bottom of the page and offers a detailed view of experiment results either by variation or by goal.
-Ventilation tools, filters and customization of the display are available to facilitate the visualization.
+To provide you with more details, we display a table similar to the one below at the bottom of the page.
+With this table, you have a detailed view of experiment results either by variation or by goal.
+We offer ventilation tools, filters, and customization options for the display to facilitate the visualization.

 You can click on the menu linked to each variation via a small icon.

-Here you can change the traffic allocation or redirect 100% of your visitors to the top-performing version of your page.
+You can change the traffic allocation or redirect all visitors to the top-performing version of the page.